Viktor Ozerov: Military service

 He was last ranked a colonel, when he left the army in 1991.

 Education

 He is a candidate of Legal Sciences.

+Sanctions

+On March 17, 2014, he was subject to sanctions by all EU countries for publicly supporting the deployment of Russian troops in Ukraine in the Federation Council.
+On March 20, he was subject to US sanctions.

+Also on the sanctions lists of Canada, Australia, Ukraine and Switzerland.

 Family

 He is married has a son and a daughter.
-His daughter, Marina is the deputy Head of the Organizational Directorate - and the Head of the Department of the Office of the Federation Council.
+His daughter, Marina, is the deputy Head of the Organizational Directorate and the Head of the Department of the Office of the Federation Council.